Rittikkgupta/parsing-eveluater/README.md

 # Parsing Evaluator (PDF -> Markdown + JSON)

-Parse PDFs into a page-by-page Markdown file and a structured JSON payload.
+Turn a PDF into two outputs:

+- A single Markdown file where each PDF page becomes its own section (easy to read, diff, and review)
+- A JSON file with the same per-page text plus structured fields (metadata, links, issues, and metrics) for programmatic use

 This repo includes:

-- A parsing pipeline built on PyMuPDF, with optional LLM cleanup and OCR fallbacks.
+- A parsing pipeline built on PyMuPDF that extracts text page-by-page, with optional LLM cleanup and OCR fallbacks when text extraction is poor.
-- A FastAPI service that exposes the pipeline as a single upload endpoint.
+- A FastAPI service that exposes that pipeline as a single file-upload endpoint, returning a zip containing the Markdown + JSON outputs.

 ## Quickstart